hongyi-zhao/dockerfile/README.md

 ```

 ## Repositories
-See the [files](https://github.com/hongyi-zhao/dockerfile/tree/master/deepin/etc/apt) are obtained from the desktop environment installed with deepin-desktop-community-20.3-amd64.iso.
+See the [files](https://github.com/hongyi-zhao/dockerfile/tree/master/deepin/etc/apt) obtained from the desktop environment installed with deepin-desktop-community-20.3-amd64.iso.

 ## Build docker images from the Dockerfile manually